Access the command-line using ssh for full functional use of the kestrel, starling, sunbird, or phoenix clusters.

 Please run programs requiring a graphical interface on your local machine.

-Graphical interfaces are not available on cluster headnodes except for phoenix.
-Running programs from phoenix with a graphical interface requires a local X server to be installed on your computer.
+Some non-computational software may be run with a graphical interface and requires a local X server to be installed on your computer.

 Instructions to download, install, and run an X server for your OS are below.